Text by CLOT Magazine

 Ville Aalto is the Finnish sound artist and electronic musician presenting our 20th mixtape.
 Originally from Helsinki, Aalto has been working on a project called Avian Electronics for a few years now.
-The main focus of the project is creating and imitating birdsong with synths and it includes surround sound installations, sound art works and electronic music featuring synthesized birds and other natural sounds.
+The project’s main focus is creating and imitating birdsong with synths, including surround sound installations, sound art works and electronic music featuring synthesized birds and other natural sounds.

-The mix here is loosely based on this idea of passing through different landscapes, fields with different aural environments – maybe travelling on a train or in a dream.
-The scenery changes slowly and it affects the things you hear around you or in your mind.
-The main body of the mix are these lovely tracks that evoke images of landscapes and then there’s quite a bit of synthetic rain, crickets and other “natural” sounds which I’ve been working on lately layered in.
+The mix here is loosely based on this idea of passing through different landscapes and fields with different aural environments – may be travelling on a train or in a dream.
+The scenery changes slowly, affecting the things you hear around you or in your mind.
+The main body of the mix are these lovely tracks that evoke images of landscapes, and then there’s quite a bit of synthetic rain, crickets and other “natural” sounds I’ve been working on lately.
 One of the main inspirations here was Ryoji Ikeda’s masterful 1000 Fragments, which is consequently all over the mix.

 The artistic process was quite a long one for the album.
 The idea of synthesizing birdsongs originated from working with the performing arts where the electronic birds were part of “natural” soundscapes.
-I then thought of making an album of rigid and repetitive music alternating with more soundscape-y tracks and I went in a lot of very wrong directions before I could find ways to incorporate the birds into the more rhythmic tracks at all.
+I then thought of making an album of rigid and repetitive music alternating with more soundscape-y tracks.
+I went in a lot of very wrong directions before I could find ways to incorporate the birds into the more rhythmic tracks.

-I’ve mainly been inspired by the sorts of birds that you hear in Finland in the spring, the ones that sing melodic songs – common chaffinches, common blackbirds, willow warblers… The song of a blackbird is one of the most beautiful and emotionally meaningful sounds in the world for me (and also quite hard to recreate with a synthesizer convincingly which is why it doesn’t appear on the album…).
-But there are also less melodic sounds that birds make that are very inspiring – eg. the common cuckoo, woodpeckers and the absolutely stunning white bellbird (which doesn’t live in Finland so I’ve never heard it live).
-At the moment I’m actually focusing more on other natural sounds – water, crickets, wind, ambient hum, that sort of thing.
+I’ve mainly been inspired by the sorts of birds you hear in Finland in the spring, the ones that sing melodic songs – common chaffinches, blackbirds, willow warblers… The song of a Blackbird is one of the most beautiful and emotionally meaningful sounds in the world for me (and also quite hard to recreate with a synthesizer convincingly, which is why it doesn’t appear on the album…).
+But birds make less melodic sounds that are very inspiring – e.g., the common cuckoo, woodpeckers and the absolutely stunning white bellbird (which doesn’t live in Finland, so I’ve never heard it live).
+At the moment, I’m actually focusing more on other natural sounds – water, crickets, wind, ambient hum, that sort of thing.

 How does your practice fit in the current experimental scene in Finland?

-In your project Avian Electronics you raise questions about the relationship between nature and technology as well as the changing (aural) environment; what is your relationship with technology nowadays? how do you cope with screen/digital technology overload?
+In your project Avian Electronics you raise questions about the relationship between nature and technology and the changing (aural) environment; what is your relationship with technology nowadays?
+How do you cope with screen/digital technology overload?

-My relationship with technology is pretty conflicting I guess – on the one hand I love tech, the music and sounds and everything it enables.
+My relationship with technology is pretty conflicting, I guess – on the one hand, I love tech, the music and sounds and everything it enables.
 I have no idea what I’d do if I couldn’t spend my days fiddling with synths and computers.
-On the other hand rapid advances in technology are the reason our planet might not be able to cope with our existence much longer.
-I’m obviously hoping for a solution where we could still keep using a lot of of the tech but in a way that doesn’t make earth mostly inhospitable.
-I’m not sure how much of a chance there is of that happening anymore but I try to stay hopeful.
+On the other hand, rapid technological advances are why our planet might not be able to cope with our existence much longer.
+I’m obviously hoping for a solution where we could still keep using a lot of the tech but in a way that doesn’t make Earth mostly inhospitable.
+I’m not sure how much of a chance there is of that happening anymore, but I try to stay hopeful.